 Be aware that removal from CAIVRS does not guarantee eligibility for an FHA-insured mortgage.
 You’re not eligible for an FHA-insured mortgage if you have an outstanding debt in delinquent or defaulted status with any federal agency.

 So, for example, if you have a federal student loan in default that you don’t believe you owe, you’ll need to work with the Department of Education to prove the debt isn’t yours.

 - Can I get a CAIVRS waiver for student loans?
 You can apply for a CAIVRS waiver for student loans from the government agency you’re applying to get a loan from.
 If you apply for a home loan from the Federal Housing Administration but are in CAIVRS for a loan owed to the U.S. Department of Education, you’ll have to request a waiver from the FHA, not the Department of Education.
 Note: I’ve never seen any home buyer successfully get a CAIVRS waiver.

 - How long do student loans stay on CAIVRS?
 Defaulted student loans will stay on CAIVRS until you get out of default.
 Agreeing to make monthly payments on your defaulted federal student debt won’t remove you from CAIVRS.
 You have to get out of default using settlement, loan consolidation, or the loan rehabilitation program.
 Veterans who have applied for loan forgiveness due to disability will clear CAIVRS after the loan forgiveness application is granted.

 - How long does it take to update CAIVRS?
-It can take up to 10 business days to update the CAIVRS database after getting out of default.
+After getting out of default, it can take up to 10 business days to update the CAIVRS database.